Platform design · Vimeo · 2016–2025

 Hardest constraint

 Platform app store reviews move slowly and reject unpredictably.
-Designing for compliance meant building UX guardrails that creators sometimes resented — that tension never fully resolved.
+Designing for compliance meant building UX guardrails that creators sometimes resented.
+That tension never fully went away.

 What I'm proud of